chyxwzn/youtube-dl-aria2c/README.md

 optional arguments:
-  -h, --help            show this help message and exit -an, --auto_number    append number before file name which is auto increased -b, --best            choose best video quality
+  -h, --help            show this help message and exit -an, --auto_number    append number before file name for playlist -b, --best            choose best video quality
   -i INDEX, --index INDEX
                         choose video index manually
   -p PROXY, --proxy PROXY
-                        [0/1] choose proxy or not manually -f, --file_input      input is a file contains the video urls
+                        [0/1] choose proxy or not manually
   ```
 if you choose -b or -i, then you can download in background with &.
 by default, youtube and ted will be downloaded with proxy `http://127.0.0.1:8118`.